01Infant Care and Early Childhood Education

 - A kindergarten focuses on laying a foundation of civil consciousness by promoting each child’s physical and emotional development.
 Education is provided based on a curriculum consisting of 5 main subjects: exercise/health, communication, social relationships, artistic experience, and nature research.

-The curriculum mainly consists of integrated education that focuses on experience and activity (theme) to aid in holistic human development. - For the education cost of young children aged 3-5 years, the government provides a subsidy of KRW 100,000 per month for national/public kindergarten and KRW 280,000 per month for private kindergarten.
+The curriculum mainly consists of integrated education that focuses on experience and activity (theme) to aid in holistic human development. - Monthly tuition support is provided for children aged three to five: KRW 100,000 per month for public kindergartens and KRW 280,000 per month for private kindergartens.

 Useful Information